 Censorship of YouTube

-Strictly speaking this isn’t censorship but you can also bypass it with a VPN.
-Simply select a country that will give you access the video of your choice.
-You can read more about this process in our article on watching American Netflix wordwide.
+Strictly speaking, this isn’t censorship but you can also bypass it with a VPN.
+Simply select a country that will give you access to the video of your choice.
+You can read more about this process in our article on watching American Netflix worldwide.

-Like these large social media platforms, individual sites are also subject to censorship.
+Besides social media censorship, individual sites are also subject to censorship.
 They might pose a threat to a government or the social order in a country.
 There are too many different sites that get banned.
 We will discuss the blocking of News sites because this is an important violation of independent journalism.

 News Sites Censored